jobyh/tutorials/php/lesson1/tutorial.md

 We also learned how to use PsySH (our REPL) to experiment with PHP types and that we can exit PsySH using `Ctrl + C`.

-Next we'll learn how to use [variables, Arrays and functions](/php/lesson2/tutorial.html)
+Next we'll learn how to store these values in [variables and arrays](/php/lesson2/tutorial.html)